 It’s hard to believe that, with contributions from other LifeForce Yoga Practitioners, I’ve written 60 research and review newsletters.
 It truly is a labor of love, because although it takes effort to publish this every 6 weeks or so, it is with great pride and enthusiasm that I read and review the ever-expanding body of research that suggests that yoga is an effective treatment for depression, anxiety and trauma.
 I am proud to see that LifeForce Yoga Practitioners like Dr. Patricia Kinser at Virginia Commonwealth University and friends and colleagues like Dr. Sat Bir Khalsa at Brigham and Women’s Hospital Harvard University, Dr. Ananda Balayogi Bhavanani at the International Centre for Yoga Education and Research at Ananda Ashram, Pondicherry, India, and organizations like the International Association of Yoga Therapists and the Kripalu Institute for Extraordinary Living are taking the lead in this research, and that my colleagues at Kripalu and elsewhere have developed effective secular yoga protocols for class room settings.
 We have research from these sources and from others in this newsletter.

-In addition to the research, I also love reading and reviewing new books and CDs about yoga and mental health, and it was a thrill to resonate so deeply with Dr. Bessel van der Kolk’s new book on trauma treatment, The Body Keeps the Score.
+In addition to the research, I also love reading and reviewing new books and CDs about yoga and mental health.
 LifeForce Yoga Director of Education Rose Kress reviews Dr. Lisa Ferentz’s new trauma survivors’ workbook, Letting Go of Destructive Behaviors and a new iRest Yoga Nidra CD for insomnia by Jeanne Dillion.
 I hope your holidays exceed your expectations, or better yet, I hope we can all drop our expectations, so that we appreciate what we receive.
 I look forward to meeting you on the yoga path.